daisybutler/Workbench-project04/README.md

 - ***The ideal user of this website is:***

-    An individual who is working remotely and is looking to access a fully-equipped workplace environment, in order to maximise their productivity and give their workday and sense of structure and separation that working from home may not be providing.
+    An individual who is working remotely on a full time or flexible basis in a job which mainly requires them to be seated at a desktop.

 - ***Users of this website are looking to:***

+    Access a fully-equipped workplace environment, in order to maximise their productivity and create a work/home life separation which working from home may not be facilitating for them.
 - ***This website facilitates this for the user by providing:***

+    Access to work-orientated environments on a subscription basis.
+Two types of subscription plans allows the user only pay for the access they need, which accomodates both full-time and part-time flexible workers.

 ### User Stories

+1. As a new user, I want to find out about the subscription plans and facilities Workbench offers.
+2. As a new user, I want to find out how much each Workbench plan will cost per month.
+3. As a new user, I want to see where Workbench sites are located and where the nearest one to me is.
+4. As a new user, I want to buy a Workbench subscription.
+5. As a new user, I want to buy a one-off meeting room or office space session when I don't have a subscription.
+6. As an existing user, I want to buy a one-off meeting room or office space session on top of my subscription.
+7. As an existing user, I want to view my current subscription and personal details and be able to edit or cancel them.
+8. As as a new or existing user, I want to make payments securely and easily on the website.
+9. As an existing user, I want to be able to log in and log out of my account.

 ### Design Process